REDBOOK Blues – Gamer

 By April Royal, Birchstone Residential

-To anyone reading this under the age of thirty-five you will never have the satisfaction seeing the smile slowly turn to tears on your smug older cousin’s face as you collected their last beige $100 bill, and you were declared the winner of world’s longest Monopoly game!!!
+To anyone reading this under the age of thirty-five, you will never have the satisfaction of seeing the smile slowly turn to tears on your smug older cousin’s face as you collected their last beige $100 bill and you were declared the winner of the world’s longest Monopoly game!!!
 Oh, the joy!

 It may surprise you to learn that Monopoly was originally called “The Landlord’s Game.”
-Now that we are all playing Monopoly for real, seeing renters declare bankruptcy is not near the fun as seeing your sniffling, tattle-tailing cousin pout on their way out the door as you do your happy dance!
+Now that we are all playing Monopoly for real, seeing renters declare bankruptcy is not nearly as fun as seeing your sniffling, tattle-tailing cousin pout on their way out the door as you do your happy dance!

-Most FWAA members attempt to work-out a payment plan with residents that are struggling with delinquencies.
-But if the tenant fails to respond to reasonable offers and delinquent debt becomes insurmountable, then we proceed with eviction.
+Most FWAA members attempt to work out a payment plan with residents who are struggling with delinquencies.
+But if the tenant fails to respond to reasonable offers and the delinquent debt becomes insurmountable, we proceed with eviction.

-You file the eviction, then you receive notice that the tenant has filed bankruptcy!
+You file the eviction, and then you receive notice that the tenant has filed for bankruptcy!
 Ugh!
 The good news is that FWAA members have the TAA REDBOOK as a resource.
-The unwelcome news is that, like pauper affidavits, most tenant-bankruptcy claims are merely eviction delay tactics.
+The unwelcome news is that, like pauper affidavits, most tenant bankruptcy claims are merely eviction delay tactics.

 To help you better understand how to respond to a resident’s bankruptcy, read the TAA REDBOOK article “Debtor Dilemma” by Houston Apartment Association General Counsel Howard Bookstaff.